 A Priori Justification and Knowledge

 A priori justification seems to rest on rational intuitions, or insights, but there are a variety of views about the nature of these intuitions or insights.
-There are different explanations of how these intuitions provide justification, if they do, with many thinking that the explanation of how they justify what have been called synthetic a priori propositions must differ from the explanation of how they justify analytic propositions.
-There are also many objections to the idea that rational intuitions provide any sort of justification.
-Finally, rationalists think that there can be a priori knowledge of the world while empiricists deny this.
+There are different explanations of how these intuitions provide justification, if they do.
+Some philosophers do not see a priori justification as resting on any evidence, either experiential or nonexperiential, and so not resting on rational intuitions or insights at all.
+Their idea is that in some circumstances it can be default reasonable for a person to accept a proposition, or that the person is entitled to accept certain presuppositions independent of any evidence.
+Of course, there are also many objections to the idea that there can be a priori justification.
+Finally, rationalists think that there can be a priori justification and knowledge of the world while empiricists deny this.

 - 2. What sorts of propositions can be a priori justified and known?